 - Tweets cannot be edited for typos and other errors.
 If you goof, you have to delete that tweet (after others have already viewed it) then start a whole new tweet all over again.

 - Publishing on a social media website keeps traffic there at that platform.
-You benefit great from driving the traffic off of social media and back to your WordPress website.
+You benefit greatly from driving the traffic off of social media and back to your WordPress website.
 You want to be the source of the information you’re trying to share.
 Don’t let Facebook get the credit for that.